skiadas/DataWranglingCourse/notes/nosql_consistency.md

 - What are **sticky sessions**?
 What other term we use in this context?
 What problem do these solve?
 - What does the CAP theorem say?
 What is its importance?
 - Design examples of particular situations where inconsistent writes can be tolerated by the system.
 Some examples are discussed in section 5.3.1.
+- Describe situations where you may be willing to sacrifice durability/persistence, and the benefits of doing so. (section 5.4)
+- Describe some possible options in a quorum system with $N=5$ replicas, and some of the tradeoffs in the various cases.
+- What is the point and use cases for **version stamps**? (section 6.2)
+- Describe some systems that can be used as version stamps, and their tradeoffs.
+- What are **vector stamps**? (section 6.2)

 ## Notes